David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Struggle against views that commercialize, trivialize, or exploit arts and the press to oppose the regime.
 * Freedom of the press and creativity must be within the framework of the law and social/civic responsibility; there is no absolute freedom or standing outside of politics.
 * Regulating the press to protect national interests is international practice.
 In the UK, Ofcom strictly supervises broadcasters; in the US, freedom of speech does not protect defamation, incitement to violence, or disclosure of national security secrets.

+**Allegation:** Encourages artists/KOLs to publicly support reactionary elements (like Hong Thai Hoang) under the guise of "empathy" or "humanity".
+* Artists have significant influence and must be responsible for their statements; supporting distortionists inadvertently aids bad elements and misleads public perception.
+* "Humanity" cannot be misplaced on those intentionally sabotaging the country's peace and stability.

 **12. On "Self-evolution" and "Self-transformation":**